Drassil/git-wiki-theme/docs/quest_template.md

 Emote delay in ms

-### EmoteOnIncomplete

-field-no-description|71

-### EmoteOnComplete

-Emote played by the related NPC at the time all quest objects are completed.

 ### OfferRewardEmote

 Emote played by the NPC at the time the character is rewarded for the quest.